 Play Area Inspection Services

 Our inspection services are independent, certified, confidential, police vetted and we carry professional indemnity insurance for professional services.
 Our play area reporting services are recommended by MoE, ERO and Local Government throughout New Zealand.
-We provide play area inspection for Council Parks, Schools, Early Childhood and Commercial Playgrounds.
+We provide play area inspection for Council Parks, Schools, Early Childhood and Commercial Playgrounds to the

 Choose an Inspection: